Then it was my turn. I paused to study the board, trying to re-familiarize myself with which pieces were the so-called "easy ones”.

 “Like this?” he asked, referring to our current state.

-“Kinda, but more like,” I paused, liquid courage in my blood allowing me to grab his arm and place it around my shoulders so I could really lean into his body.
+“Kinda, but more like,” I paused, liquid courage in my veins allowing me to grab his arm and place it around my shoulders so I could really lean into his body.
 “More like this.
 And then when I woke up, it occurred to me that it didn’t feel weird.
 It didn’t feel unusual, or unnatural.
 It felt nice.
 It felt like somebody really cared about me.”

 He turned to look down at me, his dark eyes gleaming in the filtered light.
 I rested my head against his shoulder and sighed.
 The room wasn’t spinning anymore, but I felt like I was floating.
 Like I was dreaming again.
 I turned my face into his neck, just enough to breathe him in.